kobulwidodo/bcc-masterclass/README.md

 As we have mentioned earlier, we need technology that can support BCC Masterclass in the future.
 Please consider these features below:

-* A new user can register account to the system
+* A new user can register account to the system ✅ endpoint at /user/register
 * User can edit their account
-* User can see their account
+* User can see their account ✅ /user
-* User can buy a course
+* User can buy a course ✅ /course/buycourse
-* User can view the courses taken
+* User can view the courses taken ✅ /course/my
 * Admin can delete a user
 * Admin can delete an instructor
 * Admin can delete a course
-* A new instructor can register account to the system
+* A new instructor can register account to the system ✅ /user/register with json body roles = 1
-* Instructor can create new course
+* Instructor can create new course ✅ /course/addcourse // /course/:slug
-* Instructor can edit their course
+* Instructor can edit their course 🔜 /course/:slug with PATCH
-* Instructor can delete their course
+* Instructor can delete their course 🔜 /course/:slug with DELETE

 ## :earth_americas: Service Implementation